hossam-k-ahmed/YouTube-guides-The-Root-Terminal/How to Run Your Own AI Locally (100% Private + Easy Setup)/Instructions.md

 > **(RAM):** For a smooth AI experience, i recommend a minimum of 16 GB of RAM for one user.
 More RAM (32 GB+) allows you to run larger models or multiple processes simultaneously without slowdowns.
 Less than 16 GB may limit model sizes or performance.

 > **(GPU):** A dedicated GPU is strongly recommended for AI tasks, particularly for model training or running large models.
-NVIDIA GPUs are the most commonly supported; AMD GPUs can also work with some frameworks.
+NVIDIA GPUs are the most commonly supported, AMD GPUs can also work with some frameworks.
 Before proceeding, ensure your GPU drivers are up-to-date by following the official driver guides from your hardware manufacturer.
 A supported GPU can drastically improve speed and responsiveness.

 ---